asutoshgha/imagecaptioningproject/README.md

 To deploy this project in google cloud app engine.
 First create an project in app engine.
-Install google SDK to push ptojects into your local machine then run the following commands.
+Install google SDK to push projects into your local machine then run the following commands.
 ```bash
   gcloud init